toolness/webmaker-app-guide/localization/README.md

 The description is only shown to translators, to give them more information about the context of the string.

-## How to localize views in Mobile Appmaker
+## How to localize views in Webmaker Mobile

-Any time you render html in Mobile Appmaker, you will have access to the `i18n` filter.
+Any time you render html in Webmaker Mobile, you will have access to the `i18n` filter.

 Here's an example html file that might be included in a view:
 ```html